Through the lens of our films, the uniqueAu Contraire Film Festivalstrives to achieve awareness of and advocacy for mental health issues.

+The Au Contraire Film Festival goes beyond screening films.
+We engage the Montreal community through film experiences that inspire, educate, challenge and entertain.
 The Au Contraire Film Festival strives to erase the stigma and dispel the myths surrounding mental illness and is a signature initiative of Urban Pardes, a registered charity benefiting mental health initiatives.

 - Explore different dimensions of mental illness through stirring and thought provoking films;